mackelec/SerialDataLink/README.md

 - **Error Checking**: Incorporates transmission and reception error checks.
 - **Flexible Data Handling**: Transmits only the variables which values have change or reached update time..

-## Installation

-1. Download the library as a zip.
-2. In the Arduino IDE, navigate to Sketch > Include Library > Add .ZIP Library.
-3. Select the downloaded zip file.
-4. Restart the Arduino IDE.

-## Usage

-Include the `SerialDataLink` library in your Arduino sketch and follow these steps:

-1. Define `SerialDataLink` objects for each communication channel.
-2. Initialize the objects with appropriate parameters.
-3. Call the `run()` method regularly within the `loop()` function.
-4. Use other public methods as required for data transmission and reception.

 ### Example

 ```